simon-lammes/lammes-assistant/lammes-assistant-apollo-server/README.md

 ### Local Development

 - `npm install`
 - Make sure you have a running (Postgres) database instance running.
 It should have a schema that fits to the [prisma.schema file](https://github.com/simon-lammes/lammes-assistant/blob/master/lammes-assistant-apollo-server/prisma/schema.prisma).
 To understand this file, I recommend checking out the corresponding [Prisma documentation](https://www.prisma.io/docs/concepts/components/prisma-schema).
-If you have access to it (with credentials), you can use the development database hosted on DigitalOcean.
+If you have access to it (with credentials), you can use the production database hosted on DigitalOcean.
 - Add a `.env` file to the project with the following lines.
 Replace the placeholders identified by '<>' characters.
 For more information on the `DATABASE_URL` environment variable visit [this link](https://www.prisma.io/docs/concepts/components/prisma-schema).

 ```